kevinjamotte/wikipedia_scraper/README.md

    python leaders_scraper.py
    ```

-   Replace `leaders_scraper.py` with the actual name of the script you're running.

 3. The script will fetch data from the API and print or save it in a structured format (such as a JSON file).